 Limiting the display range increases set point resolution.
-A range <25 provides set point steps of $0.1^{\circ}C$ ($0.2^{\circ}F$).
-A range <125 provides set point steps of $0.5^{\circ}C$ ($0.1^{\circ}F$).
+A range <25 provides set point steps of 0.1°C (0.2°F).
+A range <125 provides set point steps of 0.5°C (0.1°F).
 Larger ranges increase by 1 step.
 Square root input range (0xu3) has no influence.

 Note: Fahrenheit and differential steps are doubled.

 - → New Feature: open contact as input type (01u0 = 4 or 5): For an open contact input set the jumper to RT/DI and parameter 01u0 to open contact (4 or 5).
 If set to 4 (open contact direct), an open contact reads as a high value (100%), a closed contact as a low value (0%).
-If set to 5 (open contact reversed), an open contact reads as low - New Feature: potentiometer input (01u0 = 6).
+If set to 5 (open contact reversed), an open contact reads as low value (0%) and a closed contact as high value (100%).
+Note: sensor calibration does not work for binary inputs. - → New Feature: potentiometer input (01u0 = 6).
 A potentiometer may be connected to a passive input to control the setpoint of a control loop.
 With the input display minimum and maximum values the range of the potentiometer can be defined in 100 ohms steps.
 For example setting the 1u01 to 50 and 1u02 to 120 represents a potentiometer from 5k to 12k Ohm.
 The resistance is measured and calculated into a 0-100% value.
 Based on the potentiometer input, the setpoint will now be moved between the upper and lower setpoint limits of the control loop.
 There are other uses for the potentiometer input.
 For example, the controller can be enabled and disabled remotely with a potentiometer using an input in potentiometer mode assigned to the Auxiliary Function Enable/Disable (1FU).
-Or use Alarm/Interlocks assigned to the potentiometer input to activate or deactivate outputs.
-With the potentiometer fully on, for example, another interlock could activate a boost mode.
-The potentiometer could then read OFF (65°F) to Full (85°).
-Add one more wire connected to a 10k-2 resistor and measure the room temperature as well.
-Thus with 3 - (85°).
+Or use Alarm/Interlocks assigned to the potentiometer could then read OFF (65°F) to Full (85°).
 Add one more wire connected to a 10k-2 resistor and measure the room temperature as well.
 Thus with 3 wires in total (potentiometer, common, room temperature) a well-functioning low cost operation terminal may be realized.